PeopleFirst

 The National Careline website has useful information in its 'Safety at Home' section on a number of related subjects including bogus callers and 'scams'

-The online Citizens Advice Bureau Advice Guide has information on how to spot a scams.
+The online Citizens Advice Bureau Advice Guide has information on how to spot a scam.

 You can also contact the CAB direct for advice if you have been the victim of a scam - call tel 03454 04 05 06